Career and Education Advisor Certification

 • Gather labor market data to assist with career planning and advising

 • Help adults leverage social networking tools

-The course content is organized into five Modules, each addressing one of the competency areas.
+The course content is organized into six Modules, each addressing specific competency areas.
 Each Module takes two weeks to complete.
-There is an additional two weeks at the end of the course devoted to the final project presentation and review.

 Module 1: Foundations of Career Development Theory